• Free Tours

 In medieval times, it was where a lot the guilds had business and the working class lived.

 It doesn’t have as many monumental sites as the Gothic Quarter but my favourite church is located here: Santa Maria del Mar.
-It is a basilica not to missed and just as beautiful as the Cathedral.
+It is a basilica not to be missed and just as beautiful as the Cathedral.

 15- El Raval